Do You Need Planning Permission For An Orangery?

 - Has a thermal barrier to separate the dwelling and the orangery e.g. a window or door?

-- Windows and any fixed electrical installations must comply with relevant building regulation
+- Windows and any fixed electrical installations must comply with the relevant building regulations

-How To Apply For Planning Permission or Buildings Regulations Approval For An Orangery?
+How To Apply For Orangery Planning Permission or Orangery Buildings Regulations Approval